-The doctor will do a physical exam.
+The health care provider will do a physical exam.
 Tests may include:

-When your muscles get stronger, your doctor may tell you to slowly cut back on your doses.
-Most people with this condition must take a medicine called prednisone for the rest of their lives.
+When your muscles get stronger, your provider may tell you to slowly cut back on your doses.
+Many people with this condition must take a medicine called prednisone for the rest of their lives.

-If a tumor is causing the condition, the muscle weakness and rash may get better when the tumor is removed.
+If a cancer is causing the condition, the muscle weakness and rash may get better when the tumor is removed.

 Symptoms may go away completely in some people, such as children.

-The condition may be fatal in adults due to severe muscle weakness, malnutrition, pneumonia, or lung failure.
 The major causes of death with this condition are cancer and lung disease.

 When to Contact a Medical Professional

-Call your health care provider if you have muscle weakness or other symptoms of this condition.
+Call your provider if you have muscle weakness or other symptoms of this condition.

-Review Date: 1/22/2013
+Review Date: 1/10/2019

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.